 This could merely be due to the fact most thermostats in a house are on the main floor, which is where people spend the the majority of time—in the living room, kitchen, etc.—so they set the temperature according to how it feels on the first floor.

 However, temperature differences between the upstairs and downstairs could also be caused by trouble with your HVAC system.
 Some of these issues can be resolved relatively quickly while others might necessitate more extensive and costly fixes.
 Here, the specialists at J & J Air Conditioning will help you determine why the upstairs of your home is hotter than downstairs, or vice versa.

 Why Is My Upstairs So Hot?

-Why Is My Upstairs So Cold/Not Heating?
+Why Is My Upstairs Always Cold/Not Heating?

 To learn more about an HVAC zoning system in Eastland, call J & J Air Conditioning.
-We’ve designed and installed customized home comfort plans for many community members and are happy to show how an HVAC zoning system could work in your home.
+We’ve developed and installed customized home comfort plans for many community members and are happy to show how an HVAC zoning system could work in your home.

-Why Is My Upstairs So Humid?
+Why Is it So Humid Upstairs?

 In addition to the upper story being hotter or colder than the rest of the house, another issue in multi-floor homes is when the higher levels are more humid than downstairs.

 A typical explanation for excess upper floor humidity is poor ventilation on the upper floor, which can result in higher humidity levels.
 As is often the case with temperature differences between floors, poor insulation or sealing in the attic or walls may permit warm, humid air from outside infiltrate the upstairs rooms.
 In addition, if there are any leaks or plumbing concerns on the upper floor, that can also lead to extra moisture in that level of a home.